secretgspot/cariari-realty/README.md

 - Map Filter
 - Resolve issue with recenter/resize of a map on preview
 - Store across pages (sapper/store?)
+- automatically fill MSL in add property

 # Feautures
 / - main map view with preview and deatails
 /property - add new property
-/property/id - modify property (client view), able to remove by switching active status /property/id?admin=true - modify property (admin view), able to remove from db and switch active status /property/id?qr=true - property printout sheet
+/property/list - lists all of the properties with filter /property/id - modify property (client view), able to remove by switching active status /property/id?admin=true - modify property (admin view), able to remove from db and switch active status /property/id?qr=true - property printout sheet
-/list - lists all of the properties with filter